tomaszkingukrol/async-data-flow/README.md

 ### fdispatch

-When we want to dispatch function in DataFlow packare we can use fdispatch decorator:
+To dispatch function in DataFlow packare we can use fdispatch decorator:

     import asyncio
     from asyncdataflow import DataFlow, fdispatch